Yes, a remortgage does cost money. But it can also save you money overall.

 Cost: free, or a fixed fee or % of your loan amount

-At John Charcol our job is to save you money and make the mortgage process as easy as possible for you.
+At John Charcol, our job is to save you money and make the mortgage process as easy and stress-free as possible.
 We’re with you every step of the journey, from your first call with us, through to completion and beyond.
-To find out more about our fees and how we can help, contact us on 0330 433 2927.

 Valuation Fee